 It isn’t clear whether these findings apply to other clitoral piercings, such as the horizontal clitoral hood and clitoral glans piercings.

-If and how a clitoral hood piercing impacts your sex life comes down to you.
+If and how a clitoral hood piercing affects your sex life comes down to you.
 Personal preference, hood size and shape, and level of sensitivity vary from person to person.

 With the right moves, you can get the pleasure you crave and use your hood — no matter the shape or size — to your advantage.
 Here’s how: